 All payments are due at the time of service unless other arrangements are made in advance.

-We accept Visa, MasterCard, debit cards or cash.
-We do not accept checks or American Express.
+We accept Visa, MasterCard, American Express, debit cards or cash.
+We generally do not accept checks.

 HEALTH INSURANCE COVERAGE

-We are in-network providers for MEDICARE, Blue Cross Blue Shield, United HealthCare, New Directions Behavioral Health, Aetna, Cigna, Gulfcoast, Mental Health Network and Humana/Life Sync.
+We are in-network providers for MEDICARE, Blue Cross Blue Shield, United HealthCare, New Directions Behavioral Health, Aetna, Cigna, Gulfcoast, and Humana/Life Sync.
 You are responsible for all copayments and deductibles per your health insurance plan allowable amount.

-We are not providers for Magellan, Florida Healthy Kids, HealthEase, Amerigroup, or Medicaid.
+We are not providers for Beacon, Magellan, Florida Healthy Kids, HealthEase, Mental Health Network, Amerigroup, Medicaid or any Medicaid HMO.
 For these or any other health insurance plans for which we are not considered in-network, full payment at the time of service will be required.
 We will be happy to provide you with a statement which you can submit to your insurance company.

-We may see patients who are covered by their auto insurance or auto insurance PIP if it has not been exhausted.
-We bill auto insurance, but as with all insurance, you are responsible for your co-payments.
-We do not take letters of protection.
+We do not accept auto insurance or auto insurance PIP unless it is pre-authorized or under special circumstances (such as Michigan No-Fault).
+We can bill auto insurance, but as with any policy, you are responsible for your co-payments.
+We do not accept Letters of Protection (LOP).

-We do accept Medicare, which usually covers 80% of the cost for services and typically, if you have a Medicare Supplemental insurance, there is not likely to be any co-payment for the remaining 20%.
-Rarely, a supplemental (like GEHA) may not fully cover the cost of the remainder above and beyond what Medicare will pay and so, in such instances, you may have a 20% co-payment.
+We do accept standard Medicare, which usually covers 80% of the cost for services and typically, if you have a Medicare Supplemental insurance, there is not likely to be any co-payment for the remaining 20%.
+Rarely, a supplemental (like GEHA) may not fully cover the cost of the remainder and so you may have a co-payment.
 Please Note: Medicare Advantage and Medicare HMO plans are NOT traditional Medicare plans and their coverage and co-payment responsibilities will vary according to the different plans.